The Consent Process

 For research involving non-English speaking subjects, a protocol submission must include both English-language and translated consent forms.
 An explanation of the translations and the expertise of the translator should be provided for IRB review.
 (The IRB may consult with language experts or require a “back-translation” into English.)
 The researcher should also include a confidentiality agreement to be signed by the translator.

 As an alternative to translated consent forms, an oral presentation of informed consent information together with a short form written consent document (stating that the elements of consent have been presented orally) and a written summary of what is presented orally can be approved by the IRB.
 A witness to the oral presentation is required, and the subject must be given copies of the short form document and the summary.
-If this situation applies to a proposed study, researchers must submit IRB_Waiver_or_Alteration_of_Consentwhen submitting the initial protocol.
+If this situation applies to a proposed study, researchers must include Appendix A.Waiver or Alteration of Consent with the initial protocol.

 When this procedure is used with subjects who do not speak English:

-- the oral presentation and the short-form written document should be in a language understandable to the subject;
+- the oral presentation and a short, simple consent document should be in a language understandable to the subject;

 - the IRB-approved English language informed consent document may serve as the summary; and

-- the witness should be fluent in both English and the language of the subject.
+- a witness fluent in both English and the language of the subject must be present to verify consent.

-At the time of consent, the following signatures should be obtained:
+At the time of consent, the following signatures should be obtained (unless the researcher legitimately justifies reasons for not collecting signatures in the Appendix A.Waiver or Alteration of Consent):

-- the short form document should be signed by the subject (or the subject's legally authorized representative);
+- the shorter, simple consent document should be signed by the subject (or the subject's legally authorized representative);

 - the summary (i.e., the English language informed consent document) should be signed by the person obtaining consent as authorized under the protocol; and

-- the short form document and the summary should be signed by the witness.
+- the simple consent document and the summary should be signed by the witness.
 When the person obtaining consent is assisted by a translator, the translator may serve as the witness.

 Sometimes a subject understands English but does not read or write English.
 An impartial witness should document that the subject understands the study and the consent process and consented to participate.